09Jan2012

 Image from Science Museum, London.

 London’s museums are free and famous.
 Dinosaur fans will love the skeletons, fossils and animatronic dinos at the Natural History Museum.
 The Science Museum, right by it, has interactive areas for little kids and tweens-teens.
-The British Museum provides an insight into ancient Egypt, Rome and Greece; the Museum of London gives onto a Roman wall; the National Gallery and Tate Modern hold world class art collections; and the Imperial War Museum is great for weapons buffs.
+The British Museum provides an insight into ancient Egypt, Rome and Greece; the Museum of London gives onto a Roman wall; the National Gallery and Tate Modern hold world class art collections; and the Imperial War Museum, a mecca for war and vehicle buffs, reopens on 19 July 2014.

 Natural History Museum